About the Program

 Academic: Professor from a class you took.
 Someone who can speak to your academic performance.

 You can only change a recommender if they have not submitted a recommendation or before you submit your application.

-We appreciate your interest in AKFC International Fellowship Program.
-However, due to the nature of our funding, the Fellowship Program is only open to Canadian citizens or Permanent Residents between the ages of 18 and 30.
+We appreciate your interest in the AKFC International Fellowship Program.
+However, due to the nature of our funding, the Fellowship Program is only open to Canadian citizens or permanent residents between the ages of 18 and 30.

 If you are interested in other opportunities with AKFC or the AKDN, please refer to the following websites:

-There are a number of options for organizing a resume, and in this case we are interested in details and relevance rather than length.
-As per the instructions, we would like candidates to specify the exact duration of their work/academic/professional experiences.
-For example, if you volunteered for a local hospital in 2007, your resume will indicate the exact dates: e.g. Volunteer, Edgemont Hospital, January 2007 to July 2007.
+There are a number of options for organizing a resume, and in this case, we are interested in details and relevance rather than length.
+As per the instructions, we would like candidates to specify the exact duration of their academic and professional experiences.
+For example, if you volunteered for a local hospital in 2007, your resume should indicate the exact dates: e.g., Volunteer, Edgemont Hospital, January 2007 to July 2007.

-Furthermore, relevance is important, and candidates should highlight past experiences where skills and knowledge useful in an IDM/IMM/YPM Fellowship were acquired and developed.
+Furthermore, relevance is important, and candidates should highlight past experiences where skills and knowledge useful for a Fellowship placement were acquired and developed.

-Regarding resume length, a strong resume will be 1-2 pages, perhaps longer if you have extensive relevant experience.
-We strongly recommend visiting the Career Services centre at your university as these centres often provide feedback and pointers for strengthening your resume.
+Regarding resume length, a strong resume will be 1 to 2 pages, perhaps longer if you have extensive relevant experience.
+If possible, we strongly recommend visiting the Career Services centre at your university as these centres often provide feedback and pointers for strengthening your resume.
 They can also make suggestions for concise and clear formatting of your resume, so you can showcase your experience in the best possible way.